BubblegumPop123/Matrix-Multiplication-Distributed-Systems/README.md

 The benchmarking results, including performance comparisons and efficiency analysis of the parallel codes executed on multiple virtual machines and processes, are detailed in `Report.pdf`.
 This report provides valuable insights into the scalability and optimization of the implemented algorithms.

-This guide should help users understand, compile, run, and benchmark the different parts of the project effectively.
+This guide should help understand, compile, run, and benchmark the different parts of the project effectively.
 For any issues or further details, please refer to the `Report.pdf` for comprehensive benchmarking information.